djmaze/resticker/README.md

 ## Execute commands prior to backup

-It's possible to optionally execute commands (like database dumps) before the actual backup starts.
+It's possible to optionally execute commands (like database dumps, or stopping a running container to avoid inconsistent backup data) before the actual backup starts.
 If you want to execute `docker` commands on the host, mount the Docker socket to the container.
 To do that add the following volume to the compose or swarm configuration:

     - /var/run/docker.sock:/var/run/docker.sock